 That makes you even more likely to go out and make those shifts and make those changes throughout the day.

 The act of writing may help us break those old habits.
-Remember, those of you who have been following me for a while know that the power of the subconscious mind is enormous.
+Remember, if you have been following me for a while, you know the power of the subconscious mind.
+It is enormous.
 I go on and on about the power of the subconscious.
 That is our ordinary mind.

 So, every time we want to make a new choice, we develop a new habit.